uaanchorage/GSoC/README.md

 **[11] A Reference Implementation for concore Library in Julia.**

-**Mentors:** Mayuresh Kothare (mvk2 -at- lehigh.edu), Rahul Jagwani (rahuljagwani1012 -at- gmail.com), and Pradeeban Kathiravelu (pkathiravelu -at- alaska.edu)
+**Mentors:** Mayuresh Kothare (mvk2 -at- lehigh.edu) and Rahul Jagwani (rahuljagwani1012 -at- gmail.com)

-**Overview:** [concore](https://github.com/ControlCore-Project/concore) is a lightweight framework for closed-loop peripheral neuromodulation control systems.
+**Overview:** [CONTROL-CORE](https://github.com/ControlCore-Project) is a lightweight framework for closed-loop peripheral neuromodulation control systems.
 Currently, it supports implementations of programs in Python, C++, Matlab, Octave, and Verilog.
 In this project, the contributor will develop a reference implementation of the concore library in Julia.

 **Current Status:** We developed the concore library initially in Python and then implemented support for other languages.
 The contributor will work towards a reference implementation in Julia in this project.
 The successful completion of this project will expand the user base of concore to include Julia developers.